Recently, on the way to work, I heard a radio ad that caught my attention.

 This is how we create exchanges at Beacon.
 We market online.
 We conduct deep customer research and practice A/B testing on as many demographics and other customer markers as we can get our hands on until we have the perfect target audience.
 We find out exactly what they’re searching online down to the keywords and phrases they use to communicate their problems and desires.
 Then, we craft our value-driven brand message and produce helpful information.

-This Is Arguably the Most Important Part of Marketing
+Most Important Part of Marketing

 What is a brand message?
 To us, it is an empathetic messaging that will resonate with our target audience given what we know about them.